 Men’s Business Casual vs. Smart Casual Dress Code

 With time, men’s casual attire has become indispensable in nowadays wardrobe.
 Whether it’s business or non-formal purposes alike.
 Why?
 Because it can easily give you a smooth, elegant and ideal look.

-The casual attire has several primary categories, but people often confuse two very similar dress codes: business casual and smart casual.
+Casual attire has several primary categories, but people often confuse two very similar dress codes: business casual and smart casual.

 The business casual dress code for men is further defined as no suit – but no jeans either.
 It also means adapting your outfit to your place of work and the job you do, and at the same time, portraying a sense of professionalism and elegance.

 Smart casual is all about avoiding the extreme ends of the sartorial spectrum.
-It means no jeans, trainers, hoodies, or sweatpants.
+It means you should not wear jeans, trainers, flip flops, or sweatpants.
 It also means no tie, suits, pleated trousers, and no dress shoes in black.

-Business casual is still the norm in most of the offices.
-Smart casual, on the other hand, is often referred to as “startup attire”, and is most commonly accepted within newly-established companies.
+Business casual is still the norm in most offices.
+On the other hand, smart casual is often referred to as “startup attire” and is most commonly accepted within newly-established companies.